Ranjithmaddy/myansible/README.md

 - A credential that _HCP Terraform Actions_ will use to be able to send events to EDA.
 It needs to be of type `Basic Event Stream`.
 You can camoe up with any username and password as long as you remember them for when they are needed to configure the _HCP Terraform Action_.

 ### Event Stream
 Define an Event Stream.
 This is used by _Terraform Actions_ later on to emit events to.
 Use the event stream type `Basic Event Stream` and provide the credential of the same type you just made.
 After creation it will generate a unique URL that _Terraform Actions_ will send its events to and is protected, so you also need the _username_ and _password_ of the credential.
+Suggestion for a name: "Terraform Actions".

 ### Rulebook Activation
 This defines and runs a listener for the events on the generated URL.
 Use the rulebook from the project you just created.
 The credential is the one for the controller.
 For `Event Stream` you need to make something called a _mapping_ which maps the source definition to this stream.
 There is only one mapping available so that is easy.
+Name suggestion: "Terraform Actions Listener"

 > Set the log level to debug which would help you when things don't work.